Tutorial

 exit((new Bootstrap())(PHP_SAPI === 'cli-server' ? 'html-app' : 'prod-html-app', $GLOBALS, $_SERVER));

-Boot up the PHP web server and check it out by accessing http://127.0.0.1:8080/?year=2001&month=1&day=1.
+Start the PHP server and check by accessing http://127.0.0.1:8080/?year=2001&month=1&day=1 in a web browser.

 php -S 127.0.0.1:8080 public/index.php